-Relief Visualization Toolbox (RVT)applied project
+Relief Visualization Toolbox (RVT)

 Relief Visualization Toolbox was developed to help scientist visualize raster elevation model datasets.
 We narrowed down the selection to include techniques that have proven to be effective for identification of small scale features.
 Default settings therefore assume working with high resolution digital elevation models, derived from airborne laser scanning missions (lidar).